 The written notice will specify the time, place, and procedures governing the hearing.
+If the hearing will be held remotely, the PHA will also include information on the remote hearing process.
 The tenant may request to reschedule a hearing on a one-time basis.
 Should the complainant need to reschedule a second time, he or she may do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
 Good cause is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.
 Requests to reschedule a hearing must be made orally or in writing prior to the hearing date.